Ahnfelt/type-inference-by-example/README.md

 # Contact

 I'm Joakim Ahnfelt-Rønne, MSc Computer Science.
-I work with functional programming and am a co-organizer of a meetup about it in Copenhagen.
-In my spare time, I work on programming languages -- and apparently, blog.
+I work with functional programming and I co-organize a meetup about it in Copenhagen.
+In my spare time, I work on programming languages -- and apparently, blog about it.